 Stanford's 35-acre Redwood City campus opened in 2019 and is home to over 2,000 Stanford staff.
-A center of excellence for critical areas that support the university's mission of research and education, Stanford Redwood City is located a mile from downtown and five miles from Stanford's campus.
-Facilities include the Cardinal Cafe.
-Recreation and Wellness Center and Pine Cone Children's Center. redwoodcity.stanford.edu
+A center of excellence for critical areas that support the university's mission of research and education, Stanford Redwood City is located a mile from downtown and 5 miles from the Stanford campus.
+Facilities include the Cardinal Cafe, Recreation and Wellness Center and Pine Cone Children's Center. redwoodcity.stanford.edu